needle-mirror/needle-mirror.github.io/Readme.md

 - <b>package keywords</b>
 <i>we'll have to add them manually as repository topics</i>

-#### Open questions

-We haven't fully understood how Unity determines which packages to show in Package Manager.
-For example, URP 6.x is only visible in Unity 2019.2, but not in 2019.3 or 2020.1 — package.json only specifies a min version, not a max version.

-If someone knows, please tell us on Twitter!

-#### Known Issues

 ##### Packages aliases
 <i>These have been renamed at some point</i>